-Use the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left un-ioined.
-Increase the another, are best left un-joined.
-Increase the legibility, consistency and quality of handwriting, e.g. by handwriting, e.g. by ensuring that down ensuring that down strokes needed to understand which and horizontal join letters and letters, when adjacent to one
+Use the diagonal Use the diagonal and horizontal and horizontal strokes needed to strokes needed to join letters and join letters and understand which understand which letters, when letters, when adjacent to one another, are best left un-ioined.

+adjacent to one another, are best left un-joined.
+Increase the legibility, consistency and quality of handwriting, e.g. by handwriting, e.g. by ensuring that down ensuring that down